Ricardo Maurício: Stock Car Brasil

 Maurício driving his RC Competições-run Chevrolet Astra in the 2009 Stock Car Brasil season.

 For 2004, Maurício returned to Brazil to take part in the Stock Car Brasil championship, a common location for Brazilian ex-single seater drivers.
 He took part in five races for the Katálogo Racing and Andreas Mattheis Motorsport teams, finishing 23rd in the championship driving a Chevrolet Astra, taking a podium finish and fastest lap in the process.
-The following year he committed to a full season in the series, driving a similar car run by the L&M Racing team.
+The following year, he committed to a full season in the series, driving a similar car run by the L&M Racing team.
 Another podium finish and fastest lap saw him improve to 16th in the championship.

 Maurício returned to Katálogo for 2006, for whom he drove a Mitsubishi Lancer.
 He took his first pole position in the series and broke into the top ten in the drivers' standings for the first time.
-In 2007 he returned to Andreas Mattheis and the Chevrolet Astra in the form of the WA Mattheis team, a new outfit formed by the association of Mattheis and William Lube.
+In 2007, he returned to Andreas Mattheis and the Chevrolet Astra in the form of the WA Mattheis team, a new outfit formed by the association of Mattheis and William Lube.
 He improved to ninth in the championship, taking his first win in the process.

 For 2008, WA Mattheis switched cars to the Peugeot 307, which Maurício took to championship victory with five wins from the twelve races, narrowly beating the Astras of Marcos Gomes and Thiago Camilo in the process.
 It was Peugeot's first championship win in Stock Car Brasil history.
 In 2009, he moved to the RC Competições team, and once again raced an Astra.
 He was unable to successfully defend his championship, losing it to Cacá Bueno.

-He remained with RC Competições for 2010, driving a Chevrolet Vectra.
+Maurício remained with RC Competições for 2010, driving a Chevrolet Vectra.
 He won two races and finished third in the championship, behind teammate Max Wilson and Bueno.